gabepar123/extron-crt-control-dynamic/README.md

 ## Notes

-- The CSS styling for this project was made with the assistance of AI.
+- The CSS styling for this project and part of the README were made with the assistance of AI.